-A lot changes when you are pregnant, your body is suddenly facing a much weaker immune system due to the hormonal imbalance, this means you get sick by the smallest of issues and what was once considered healthy requires re-evaluation.
+A lot of changes when you are pregnant, your body is suddenly facing a much weaker immune system due to the hormonal imbalance, this means you get sick by the smallest of issues and what was once considered healthy requires re-evaluation.
 One of the key parts of your life to reconsider when pregnant is your diet.
-What you eat and drink is extremely important, this is why we are going to learn all about ginger tea during pregnancy, it’s benefits and side effects.
+What you eat and drink is extremely important; this is why we are going to learn all about ginger tea during pregnancy, it’s benefits and side effects.

 Is It Safe to Drink Ginger Tea during Pregnancy?

-To understand the benefits of ginger tea for pregnant ladies, we must first examine if it is safe and under what conditions is it safe.
-In moderation, ginger tea is considered extremely healthy and helpful for women who are pregnant, especially during the first trimester where it acts as a natural remedy for morning sickness.
+To understand the benefits of ginger-tea for pregnant ladies, we must first examine if it is safe and under what conditions is it safe.
+In moderation, ginger tea is considered extremely healthy and helpful for women who are pregnant, especially during the first trimester, where it acts as a natural remedy for morning sickness.
 It is recommended that you do not consume more than 1gm of ginger per day during your pregnancy and in general, it is recommended that you do not exceed 1.2gm per day.
-In extremely rare cases some pregnant women may become allergic to ginger during pregnancy, this is the only time apart from an overdose of ginger that the tea can be considered unsafe.
+In extremely rare cases, some pregnant women may become allergic to ginger during pregnancy, this is the only time apart from an overdose of ginger that the tea can be considered unsafe.

 Benefits of Ginger Tea for Pregnant Women

-There are numerous benefits of ginger and ginger tea during pregnancy, here are a few:
+There are numerous benefits of ginger and ginger tea during pregnancy; here are a few:

 1. Helps Morning Sickness